Neurodivergent-Affirming Therapy for Kids & Teens with ADHD & Autism in Centennial, CO

 • Non-directive and directive play therapy

-• Tools to understand and manage meltdowns and shutdowns
+• Tools for understanding and navigating meltdowns and shutdowns

-This is not about changing your child—it’s about helping them understand themselves, feel more regulated in their body, and access tools for navigating a world that often asks too much.
+This is not about changing your child—it’s about helping them feel more regulated, confident, and understood.

 Session Cost: $155